 What are home language samples?
 The goal of collecting home language samples is to understand what language your baby experiences in a normal day.
 We collect home language samples with small recorders worn by the infants using specially designed tee shirts.
 Simply turn the recorder on, put it in the pouch on the tee shirt, put the tee shirt on the child, and go on with your day.
 We use automatic software to process the language sample and generate daily counts of how many words your baby hears throughout the day as well as daily counts of how much your baby babbles.

 Will I be compensated?
-Your family will be compensated for lab visits and home language samples.
-We will also provide free parking and can arrange for transportation to get you to the Baby Brain Lab or the Imaging Center.
+Your family will be compensated up to $400.00 for participating in lab visits and home language samples.
+We provide families with free parking and up to $30.00 for travel costs.
 You will also receive reports on your child’s development throughout the study.

 Can I bring my other children to the lab or scan?
 Absolutely.
 Just let the Baby Brain Lab research staff know that you are bringing them along.
 Our lab includes a child-friendly waiting room with toys.
 We will arrange a sitter to hang out with the sibling during the visit.

 Questions or interested in participating?
 We are happy to answer any questions you may have about participating in this study.
-Just drop us a line (firstname.lastname@example.org) or give us a call (972-883-4254).
+If you are ready to sign up for a study, or have questions for our research team, please fill out this form and our research team will be in contact with you shortly.
+You can also drop us a line (email@example.com) or give us a call (972-883-4254).
 We look forward to hearing from you!